Stedi/starter-kit/stedi-cloud/functions/web-request/readme.md

 ### Conclusion

 This concludes our webrequest tutorial on Functions.
 We hope you enjoyed the experience and will build great solutions with Stedi Cloud!
+For questions, reach out to us [here](https://www.stedi.com/contact).